-This sensor then captures the intensity of light that has been reflected back of those surfaces.
-And, then it calculates the time that photons have travelled along each beam.
+This sensor then captures the intensity of light that has been reflected back on those surfaces.
+And, then it calculates the time that photons have traveled along each beam.

 Since LiDar systems are good at detecting the intensity of light, the authors wrote that it is unclear how adversarial algorithms that are designed for natural lighting in image space can be adapted to invisible laser beams used as light sources.

 A LiDAR sensor scans the surrounding environment and generates a point cloud with 3D coordinates.
 The previous raw point cloud goes through a preprocessing phase to form a feature map.
 The raw point cloud X is first transformed and filtered based on a High Definition Map.
 Deep Neural Networks (DNNs) are used to process the H × W × 8 feature map, and then output the metrics for each one of the H × W cells.

 The team behind this work has also 3D-printed the adversarial objects and performed physical experiments with LiDAR equipped cars to illustrate the effectiveness of LiDAR-Adv.